The Unhealthiest Restaurant Meals You Should Never Order

 Best: Spaghetti with Pomodoro Sauce with Whole Wheat Spaghetti

 You could save yourself a lot of grief and opt for the Spaghetti with Pomodoro Sauce and whole wheat spaghetti.
-You'll more than twice the fiber found in the fettuccine dish and nearly satisfy your daily quota, and the entrée has enough protein to keep you satisfied.
+You'll get more than twice the fiber found in the fettuccine dish and nearly satisfy your daily quota, and the entrée has enough protein to keep you feeling full.
 Whole grain pasta is also richer in nutrients that protect against chronic illness, such as phytonutrients, that are only found in plant foods.
 The cooked tomatoes in the Pomodoro sauce contain large amounts of lycopene, a potent phytonutrient that's associated with a lower risk for cardiovascular disease and certain cancers.

 Worst: Bacon Cheeseburger